-- 6.6.8.1 Special Permit Granting Authority - The special permit granting authority (SPGA) under this Bylaw shall be the Zoning Board of Appeals.
+- Special Permit Granting Authority The special permit granting authority (SPGA) under this By-law shall be the Zoning Board of Appeals, except that the Planning Board shall be the SPGA for Section 6.6.7.7 non-residential uses.
 Special permits shall be granted in accordance with M.G.L.
-Chapter 40A, Section 9 and Section 10.5 of the Zoning Bylaw.
-Such special permits shall be granted if the SPGA determines, in conjunction with the other Town agencies indicated in Section 10.5.9, that the intent of this Bylaw, as well as its criteria, are met.
-In making such a determination, the SPGA shall give consideration to the simplicity, reliability and feasibility of the control measures proposed and the degree and threat to water quality which would result if the control measures fail. - 6.6.8.2 Special Permit Criteria - Special permits under Section 6.6.6.1 shall be granted only if the SPGA determines that groundwater quality at the down gradient boundaries of the site will not be lowered in quality. - 6.6.9 Violations Written notice of any violations of this Bylaw shall be provided by the Building Inspector to the owner of the premises with said notice specifying the nature of the violation(s) and a schedule of compliance, including cleanup of any spilled materials.
+Chapter 40A, Section 9 and Section 10.5 of the Zoning By-law.
+Such special permits shall be granted if the SPGA determines, in conjunction with the other Town agencies indicated in Section 10.5.9, that the intent of this By-law, as well as its criteria, are met.
+In making such a determination, the SPGA shall give consideration to the simplicity, reliability and feasibility of the control measures proposed and the degree and threat to water quality which would result if the control measures fail. - 6.6.8.2 Special Permit Criteria - Special permits under Section 6.6.6.1 shall be granted only if the SPGA determines that groundwater quality at the down gradient boundaries of the site will not be lowered in quality. - Violations Written notice of any violations of this Bylaw shall be provided by the Building Inspector to the owner of the premises with said notice specifying the nature of the violation(s) and a schedule of compliance, including cleanup of any spilled materials.
 This compliance schedule must be reasonable in relation to the public health hazard involved and the difficulty of compliance.
 In no event shall more than 30 days be allowed for either compliance or finalization of a plan for longer-term compliance.